Use Access Grants to Access Resources#

 Read and Write SolidDataset#

-To read or modify the data in the SolidDataset, use the @inrupt/solid-client library’s functions.
+To read or modify the data in a local SolidDataset (e.g., getThing, addUrl, setThing of a fetched SolidDataset or a new SolidDataset), use the @inrupt/solid-client library’s functions.

 Disambiguation

-Ensure that you are using getSolidDataset and saveSolidDatasetAt from the @inrupt/solid-client-access-grants and not the @inrupt/solid-client library.
+Ensure that you are using getSolidDataset, saveSolidDatasetAt, and deleteSolidDataset from the @inrupt/solid-client-access-grants and not the @inrupt/solid-client library.

 For example: